AgSmart is a two-day event focused on data and technology across the agriculture sector that will feature the following:

 Doyle is the General Manager of KeyAg Kubota in Red Deer and Leduc Alberta.

 Shane brings a decade of agribusiness experience with a diverse skillset across numerous areas of the agriculture landscape.
 After graduating from the University of Lethbridge with a degree in Agriculture, Shane started out as an agronomist in Saskatchewan and Alberta optimizing farmers decisions to achieve higher yields and profits.
 He then advanced to become a senior agronomist, training agronomists and ag retail sales staff on the fundamentals of crop production and progressive agronomic practices.
 With a drive to take on new challenges, Shane seized the opportunity to oversee marketing and distribution functions for a large ag-retail across the prairies that involved developing go-to-market strategies, streamlining logistical processes and championing ag-tech initiatives.
-Shane is currently a Global Digital Ag Lead at Farmers Edge, supporting the Farmers Edge team, partners and customers in successful utilization and progress of digital tools.
+Shane currently publishes Upstream Ag Insights, a newsletter read globally by leaders in agriculture that includes agtech and agribusiness news and analysis.

 Shane is passionate about approaching different areas of agriculture with an open mind and a dynamic ability to integrate them all together.
 Taking concepts from science, psychology, economics and more, he endeavours to enhance the way we approach agribusiness and contribute positively to the rapidly changing industry.